praveenmenon/subway-finder/README.md

 ### Basic Usage

 Run the index.html file in the root folder on default browser.
-The form consists of two fields. lattitude and Longitude.
-Enter a valid lattitude anbd longitude and submit the form.
-On submission of form, the algorithm calculates the closest 5 subways from the given cordinates inside NewYork City.
+The form consists of two fields, Latitude and Longitude.
+Enter a valid latitude and longitude and submit the form.
+On submission of the form, the algorithm calculates the closest 5 subways from the given cordinates inside New York City.

-### Advanced Usage
+### Functionality

 The core logic is written inside the javascript/script.js file.
-The javacript file takes teh data from teh form using jquery form submiut and call the fetchSubways javascript function.
+The javacript file takes the data from html form using jquery (form submit) and calls the fetchSubways javascript function.
 * This javascript function calls the https://data.cityofnewyork.us API to fetch all subway coordinates.
 * It calls the calculateDistance function to fetch the distance between the given source and destination.
-The calculateDistance returns distance in kellometer.
+The calculateDistance returns distance in killometers.
 * The fetchSubways function also calculates and sorts the subways in ascending order of distance calculated.
-* Once the distances and sorted, it calls the displaydata function to display the top 5 subways in raw and pretty format
+* Once the distances are sorted, it calls the displaydata function to display the top 5 subways in raw and pretty format.

 ## Bugs and Issues